 - a.
 Emergency Wireless Telecommunications Facility.
 Temporary Wireless Communication Facilities for emergency communications. - b.
 Amateur Radio Service.
 Amateur (ham) radio stations licensed by the Federal Communications Commission (FCC). - c.
 General Mobile Radio Service (GMRS).
 GMRS stations licensed by the Federal Communications Commission (FCC). - d.
 Maintenance or repair.
 Maintenance, repair or reconstruction of a wireless telecommunication facility and related equipment, provided that there is no change in the height or any other dimension of the facility. - e.
 Temporary Wireless Telecommunication Facility.
 Temporary Wireless Telecommunication Facility, in operation for a maximum period of one hundred eighty (180) days. - f.
 Antennas as accessory uses.
 An antenna that is an accessory use to a residential dwelling unit. - 4.
-Review and Approval Authority a.
-Expansion of or significant changes to an existing Wireless Telecommunications Facility and colocation.
+Review and Approval Authority does not increase beyond the maximum heights set out elsewhere in this performance standard: